 - 1. Copying from another student during a test or exam. - 2.
-Use of electronic devices that are not specifically required or approved in the assessment (including mobile phones). - 3.
+Use of electronic devices that are not specifically required or approved in an assessment (including mobile phones). - 3.
 Using the work of other scholars or students including from the internet when preparing an assignment or writing an examination and pretending it is your own by not acknowledging where it came from. - 4.
-Making up or fabricating data in research assignment. - 5.
-Impersonating someone else in an exam or test or arranging such impersonation.
+Making up or fabricating data in a research assignment. - 5.
+Impersonating someone else in an exam or test or arranging such impersonation. - 6.
+Submitting writing from ChatGPT pretending it is your own.